adnan-azmat/blog/_posts/2019-08-03-MS-Interview.md

 ---------------------------------------
 **Technical Interview 3**

 After waiting for another hour.
 Finally :D, I was called for the next round.
 This interviewer was the most friendly.
 He greeted me and asked me to relax as he was not going to ask any technical questions.
 That was a sigh of relief.
 He was a very observant person.
 He looked at the projects I've worked on.
-Asked Qs related to how am I as a person to how was Sentiment Analysis was done on the tweet.
+He asked Qs related to how am I as a person to how was Sentiment Analysis done on the tweet.
 It was a cool experience with all the interviewers, but interacting with this person was much more fun.
 We had some witty conversation too.

 ---------------------------------------